MstrZhang/system-design/concepts.md

 ### availability patterns

-an **availibility pattern** is a set of techniques that can be used to achieve availibility in a distributed system. there are two complementary patterns to support high availibility being **fail-over** and **replication**
+an **availability pattern** is a set of techniques that can be used to achieve availability in a distributed system. there are two complementary patterns to support high availability being **fail-over** and **replication**

 **fail-over**: if the system detects one node has failed, it responds by passing its duties to a different active node